DimiTech/dimitech.github.io/_posts/2019-07-01-choosing-the-right-npm-package.md

 ## Fix the tests

-Tests can fail for a varity of different reasons, but sometimes the fix is really easy and cheap to do.
+Tests can fail for a variety of different reasons, but sometimes the fix is really easy and cheap to do.
 If you see that the package that you're using has failing tests - investigate and try to fix them if it's a minor thing.